aqueductfluidics/example_projects/README.md

 In summary:

 A Recipe (`.recipe` file), contains a Recipe Script, Setup, and (maybe) a Layout.
-When a Recipe is run in the Aqueduct platform, it executes the code found in the Recipe Script.
+When a Recipe is run using the Aqueduct platform, it executes the code found in the Recipe Script.
 A Recipe Script may import classes, methods, or definitions from one or more local Libraries.

 # Usage #